-I needed compliments, and I needed them bad.
-So I invited 40+ people to my home for a Turkey Day extravaganza.
+I needed some extra love and affirmation, so I did what any desperate housewife would do.
+I invited 40+ people to my home for a Turkey Day extravaganza.
 For weeks, I cleaned, decorated, and baked.
 I made Martha Stewart worthy place settings, centerpieces, sides.
 Of course, I refused any help; those compliments were MINE.

 Then like a ravenous animal, I feasted: